-For Cambridge IGCSE Chinese as a Second Language all candidates take Papers 1 and 2, and are eligible for the award of grades A to G.
+For Cambridge IGCSE Chinese as a Second Language all candidates take Papers 1 and 2, and are eligible for the award of grades A-G.

-Component 1 2 hours Component 2 Approx 35-45 mins Component 3 Approx 10-13 mins Reading and Writing 60% 60 marks Listening 20% 30 marks Speaking 20% 60 marks Written examination consisting of five exercises that test a range of reading and writing skills.
-Types of task include: information transfer, shortanswer questions, multiplematching, functional writing and extended writing.
-Written examination consisting of four exercises that test listening skills.
+Component 1: 2 hours, Reading and Writing, 60%, 60 marks, externally assessed

+A written examination consisting of five exercises that test a range of reading and writing skills.
+Types of tasks include information transfer, shortanswer questions, multiple-matching, functional writing and extended writing.

+Component 2: Approximately 35-45 mins, Listening, 20%, 30 marks, externally assessed

+A written examination consisting of four exercises that test listening skills.
 Candidates listen to recordings of short and longer spoken texts.
-Types of task include: short-answer questions, gap-fill sentences, information correction and multiple-choice questions.
-All listening materials is recorded in Mandarin Chinese.
+Types of tasks include short-answer questions, gap-fill sentences, information correction and multiple-choice questions.
+All listening materials are recorded in Mandarin Chinese.

+Component 3: Approximately 10-13 mins, Speaking, 20%, 60 marks, internally assessed and externally moderated

 The Speaking test is conducted in Mandarin Chinese.
-The Speaking test consists of three parts: candidates give a two-to three-minute presentation, followed by a short discussion with the examiner about the presentation, followed by a short conversation with the examiner about general topics.
-Externally assessed Externally assessed Internally assessed and externally moderated
+It consists of three parts: candidates give a two to three-minute presentation, followed by a short discussion with the examiner about the presentation, followed by a short conversation with the examiner about general topics.

+For further discussion: HEAD OF DEPARTMENT -LANGUAGES OTHER THAN ENGLISH (LOTE)/LANGUAGE B